The Product Regulation and Liability Review: Portugal

 This safety must be ascertained taking into account all relevant circumstances – with special reference being made to the presentation of the product, its expected use and the moment when the product was put into circulation.

-According to Article 2 of the Product Liability Law, 'manufacturer' means the producer of the finished product, of a component part or of any raw material (the effective manufacturer), as well as any other person who holds itself out as manufacturer by putting its name, trademark, or any other distinguishing feature on the product (the apparent manufacturer).
+According to Article 2 of the Product Liability Law, 'manufacturer' means the producer of the finished product, of a component part or of any raw material (the effective manufacturer), as well as any other person who holds himself or herself out as manufacturer by putting their name, trademark or any other distinguishing feature on the product (the apparent manufacturer).
 In addition, specific categories of importers and suppliers are deemed manufacturers (presumptive manufacturers) for the purposes of the Product Liability Law.

-As regards contractual liability, under Article 2 of the Sale of Consumer Goods Law, the seller is required to comply with the sale and purchase agreement in respect of delivery of goods.
-According to Articles 4, 6 and 7 of the Sale of Consumer Goods Law, in cases of non-conformity, the consumer will be entitled to repair or replacement of the product, or to an appropriate price reduction, or termination of the contract.
+As regards contractual liability, under Articles 5 to 9 of the Sale of Consumer Goods Law, the seller is required to comply with subjective and objective conformity requirements in respect of delivery and installation of goods, as well as, in respect of goods with digital elements, the updates (including safety updates) that are necessary to ensure their conformity.
+According to Article 15 of the Sale and Consumer Goods Law, in cases of non-conformity, the consumer will be entitled to repair or replacement of the product, an appropriate price reduction or termination of the contract.

 The rules of the Civil Code regarding contractual liability apply when dealing with other products that are not consumer goods (e.g., in sales agreements for professional use).
-The remedies set forth in the Civil Code are very similar to the ones set forth in the Sale of Consumer Goods Law (see above).
+The remedies included in the Civil Code are very similar to those in the Sale of Consumer Goods Law (see above); however, in situations in which the Civil Code applies, there is no presumption that the non-conformity existed at the time when the goods were sold under the terms of a contract.

 - in a judicial court;